Sample COVID-19 Guidelines For Facilities & Studios: Fitness, Dance, Gymnastics, Martial Arts, Etc.

 - Personal Hygiene: Staff, participants, parents/guardians, and other spectators should practice proper hygiene, wash hands frequently with soap and water for at least 20 seconds, use hand sanitizer (at least 60% alcohol), abstain from touching their face (mouth, nose or eyes), and cover their cough or sneeze with a tissue and throw tissue in the trash.
 In addition as a back up, staff and participants should carry their own hand sanitizer.

-- Staff Face Coverings: Staff are strongly encouraged (or required depending on state law) to wear face coverings as applicable whenever withing 6 ft. of another staff member or participant.
+- Staff Face Coverings: Staff should wear face coverings whenever they are within 6 ft. of another staff member or participant.

 - Participant Face Coverings: Participants are encouraged but not required to wear face coverings in close contact areas and situations where applicable so long as they don’t compromise their safety.

-- Spectator Face Coverings: Parents/guardians and other spectators are encouraged (or required depending on state law) to wear face coverings anytime they are on the premises.
+- Spectator Face Coverings: Parents/guardians and other spectators should to wear face coverings anytime they are on the premises.

 - Facility Sanitation: The facility should practice routine disinfectant and sanitation of all high-contact areas such as desks, workstations, sign in pens, seats, railings, door knobs/handles, water fountains, and bathrooms.
 Deep cleaning should be performed after hours.
 See CDC guidance on cleaning and disinfecting your facility including what cleaning products to use and steps for safe disinfectant use.
 After developing a schedule, the facility should document what was sanitized, how sanitized, what chemicals or products were used, the time of sanitation, and who sanitized.

-- Equipment Sanitation: Equipment such as weights, machine handles, mats, etc. should be wiped down with disinfectant wipes if possible between every use.
+- Equipment Sanitation: Equipment such as weights, machine handles, mats, etc. should be wiped down with disinfectant wipes frequently by staff.
+Participants should be encouraged to clean equipment before and after every use.

 - Child Care: Follow COVID-19 protocols established by state for child care facilities.